 The toolkit includes:

-- A presentation on the Functional Fitness MOT as an awareness raising tool including some thoughts on who could do them, how to organise the event and how to advertise the event (Please keep the LLT and GCU logos)
+- A powerpoint presentation on the FFMOT as an awareness raising tool including some thoughts on who could do them, how to organise the event and how to advertise the event (Please keep the LLT and GCU logos)

 - A handout that can be personalised (first and last page) with local opportunities and programmes in your area (please leave the logos of the two organisations on it)

 - A set of protocols to outline the assessments that are be used

 - A set of circuit cards to set up your awareness raising event

 - A weight/height conversion chart

 There is no formal assessment on the FF MOT training day, but participants are given the opportunity for personal and professional reflection on their current practice and identify how the course content can enhance their future work as individuals or as a member of a team or service through an individual action plan.

 As yet there has been no scientifically evaluated outcomes of the FF MOT.
 However, recently in Edinburgh, a feasibility study on the implementation of the FF MOT within musculoskeletal physiotherapy outpatients clinics was undertaken.
 You can read the protocol for this study here.
 The results are positive and about to be published and will appear here when they are in the public domain.